bmschmidt/wordVectors/README.md

 Right now, it [does not (I don't think) install under Windows 8](https://github.com/bmschmidt/wordVectors/issues/2).
 Help appreciated on that thread.
 OS X, Windows 7, Windows 10, and Linux install perfectly well, with one or two exceptions.

 It's not extremely fast, but once the data is loaded in most operations happen in suitable time for exploratory data analysis (under a second on my laptop.)

+For high-performance analysis of models, C or python's numpy/gensim will likely be better than this package, in part because R doesn't have support for single-precision floats.
+The goal of this package is to facilitate clear code and exploratory data analysis of models.

 ## Creating text vectors.